Li2angel/100_days_of_AIonEdge/README.md

 - Learn NumPy basics: Arrays, indexing, broadcasting
 - Perform matrix operations for AI data preprocessing
 - Work with NumPy for numerical computations

+## Day 4: Data Manipulation with Pandas
+ > A well-structured dataset is the foundation of any AI model.
+### Why This Step?

+Pandas is essential for handling structured data, cleaning datasets, and preparing them for AI models.

+Tasks Completed

+- Learned how to read, manipulate, and clean datasets.
+- Performed basic filtering, grouping, and transformations.
+- Saved and loaded datasets efficiently.